bomonike/bomonike.github.io/ignition.md

 ## Protocols

-A big part of Induction's value proposition is that the Ignition platform provides a work-around to <strong>proprietary protocols</strong> imposed by vendors to lock their customers into expensive solutions (and higher profits for the vendor).
+A big part of inductiveautomation's value proposition is that the Ignition platform provides a work-around to <strong>proprietary protocols</strong> imposed by vendors to lock their customers into expensive solutions (and higher profits for the vendor).

 * TCP (using the HSMS standard, SEMI E37)
 * <a target="_blank" href="https://en.wikipedia.org/wiki/MQTT">MQTT</a> (Message Queue Telemetry Transport), a lightweight, publish-subscribe, machine to machine network protocol for message queue/message queuing service.
 It was created to monitor oil pipelines within the SCADA industrial control system.
 SarkplugB format or add-in <a target="_blank" href="https://inductiveautomation.com/exchange/2670/overview">Vanilla Transmission</a>